 For example, let's say you attempt to create a weight with the following variable.
 Notice that the first category has zero cases.

-When I select Anything > Weight and define the desired percentages, you will see the following error along with a suggestion about how to correct it which in this case is to set the targets for the empty categories to 0.
+When you select Anything > Weight and define the desired percentages, you will see the following error along with a suggestion about how to correct it.
+In this case it is to set the targets for the empty categories to 0.

 Version with error: